-The art that was chosen by Articulate Ink for a Sask.
-Culture Event depicts a buffalo running across Saskatchewan plains near the Qu'appelle Valley.
-Metis floral beadwork is sprouting up from the ground.
-I carved the art onto a 2’x4’ woodblock.
-I will help ink the woodblock and it will be rolled over with a steamroller on Scarth St. in Regina during Cultural Days to create a paper print.
+August 2019 - Sask.
+Cultural Days Event/Art Submission/Articulate Ink.
+My art was chosen by Articulate Ink for a Sask.
+Culture Event depicts a buffalo running across the Saskatchewan plains near the Qu'appelle Valley.
+I carved Metis floral beadwork sprouting up from the ground.
+It was carved onto a 2’x4’ woodblock.
+I helped ink the woodblock and it was rolled over with a steamroller on Scarth St. in Regina during Cultural Days to create a paper print.
 The steamroller printing event was organized by Articulate Ink.
+Loved It!

 Dec.
 2018 - Sask.
-Arts Board Grant 2018 to create a 108”x 48” mixed media collage Painting (Triptych) Titled “Valley Tranquility” A representation of Qu'appelle Valley And it’s three lakes with vertical lines representing the sky, water, sun and earth.
-As well Metis flower beadwork canvas cutouts across the scene.
+Arts Board Grant 2018 to create a 108”x 48” mixed media canvas collage Painting (Triptych) Titled “Valley Tranquility” A representation of Qu'appelle Valley And it’s three lakes with vertical lines representing the sky, water, sun and earth.
+As well Metis flower beadwork canvas cutouts across the scene

 1990-2018 Regina Public School Board, Regina, Sk.28 YEARS — Elementary Teacher Retired - Throughout my career I had opportunities to coordinate Indigenous focused events and positive cultural awareness such as inviting Indigenous expert presenters and inviting Elder’s visits for the children.
-(Bannock, Storytellers, a Tipis raising and crafts) Integrating art within the children’s learning was of great importance to develop creative young adults throughout my career.
+(Bannock, Storytellers, a Tipi raising and crafts) Integrating art within the children’s learning was of great importance to develop creative young adults throughout my career.
 My creative gifts gave me many opportunities to help prepare backdrops and art for special events throughout the year.
 Ensuring that the children always took part.

 Committees/Workshops - RPSTA 2000 Conference Sask.
 Teacher’s Yearly Convention to help organize the Indigenous component - communications committee, Integrating Indigenous Literature and Art Workshops 1997-1999 for AWASIS, RPSB Convention and Sask.
-Reading Council with my co-presenter Christina Johns Other Experience - Feliss Art is my personal artist website influenced by my rich Metis culture to display and sell my art, decor and fashion designs.
+Reading Council with my co-presenter Christina Johns.

+Other Experience - Métis Spirit Art & Design is my personal artist website influenced by my rich Metis culture to display and sell my art, decor and fashion designs.
 The art and graphics on my website are designed by me.
 Most importantly in addition to being an ecommerce/artist website I created it to promote positive relations between our communities and promote our rich culture.
 Skills - Several years of self taught (Online) Art, photoshop, photography tutorials.
 As well as studying informational books on techniques and style, Photography knowledge & use of a full frame Sony A7III, Web Designer and Manager of a home-based business, Knowledge and confident use of Photoshop 2019 and Lightroom 2019, Designing graphics using an Intuos Graphic tablet and photoshop, Creating small video presentations

 Website Designing & Social Media - sole designer of Metis Spirit Art & Design shopify, Metis Spirit Art & Design Facebook,Metis Spirit Art & Design Instagram with a Social Media Course by (Blue Moose Media)